Oil-Free Dairy-Free Pasta Primavera

 · · · · ·

-Pasta Primavera can be made healthy without dairy and oil yet still deliciously Italian.
-And, before I dove deeper, I digressed and needed to know – is it “Pasta Primavera” or “Primavera Pasta”?
-What I learned was that the traditional name is Pasta
+Pasta Primavera can be made without dairy or oil and still taste creamy, colorful, and deliciously Italian-American.
+And before I dove deeper, I had to answer one question: is it “Pasta Primavera” or “Primavera Pasta”?

 Post Date: May 15, 2025